 25 Apr Computing and the New National Curriculum

 I had a little experience with computers with my dad often bringing the work Apricot home but although I used it to type up a fighting fantasy style book I had written, there were no games.
 Some years before a neighbour, another eight year old boy whose dad worked in IT was kind enough to demonstrate a game involving a rhino in a maze on his dad’s Commodore Pet.
 This was followed by years sat at this boy’s side passively watching him play on increasingly advanced computers; the BBC (he had the master version with disc drive) to the Amiga 1000.
-It was a about this time I’d had enough of politely waiting for a turn.
+It was about this time I’d had enough of politely waiting for a turn.

 “The graphics are amazing!”
 Unnamed boy in playground circa 1982